ajish097/lanyon/_posts/2017-04-12-THE MAX LINES [MAXLN].md

 $$x =\frac {1}{2}$$

-Differentiating once again to check it the critical point is maximum or minimum,
+Differentiating once again to check if the critical point gives a local maximum or minimum,

 $$\frac{d^2s}{dx^2} = -2 \tag {5}$$

-we know that if double differentiating a function at critical point gives negative value then the given function has local maximum at the critical point.
+we know that if double differentiation of a function at critical point gives negative value then the given function has local maximum at the critical point.

 From (3) we know that $$BC = \large 2r$$ and by putting the critical point from (5) in (4)